MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityShared/SustainabilityItemSKU.md

 ---
-title: SustainabilityItemSKU in CloudforSustainabilitySharedDataModel - Common Data Model | Microsoft Docs
+title: SustainabilityItemSKU in Cloud for Sustainability shared data model - Common Data Model | Microsoft Docs
 description: Entity for capturing data on items/SKU inventoried such as input material and finished goods.
 author: cdm-publisher
 ms.service: common-data-model